StephenGriffies/StephenGriffies.github.io/_pages/models.md

 Griffies, et al (2013) </a> </li>

 <li>Physical processes that impact the evolution of global mean sea
+level in ocean models: <a
+href="https://www.sciencedirect.com/science/article/pii/S1463500312000637">Griffies
-level in ocean climate models: <a href="https://www.sciencedirect.com/science/article/pii/S1463500312000637">Griffies and Greatbatch (2012) </a> </li>
+and Greatbatch (2012) </a> </li>